huecao92/CaoThiHue_QC_Bankguru99/README.md

 # CaoThiHue_QC_Bankguru99
 Selenium
-- This is Java project, i used Selenium 2.0 (WebDriver) and TestNG library to build The project verified 3 functions of Demo Banking system:
+- This is Java project, i used Selenium 2.0 (WebDriver) and TestNG library to build.
+The project verified 3 functions of Demo Banking system:
 1. Verify new customer can be created.
 2. Verify to create new account based on the customer just created above.